mlliarm/particleslogic/README.md

 Querying and filtering the database:

-Let's say that you want to find all the particles with mass greater than 30 Gev/c^2:
+Let's say that you want to find all the particles with mass greater than 30 GeV/c^2 and less than 200 GeV/c^2:

-`?- mass(Particle, Mass), Mass > 30.`
+`?- mass(Particle, Mass), Mass > 30, Mass < 200.`

 Then we get: